-OCFO - Office of Budget Michigan Transportation Fund Bonds and HUD Notes Debt Service Street Fund and Block Grant Fund (\$ in millions)
+Michigan Transportation Fund Bonds and HUD Notes Debt Service

-Source: OCFO - Office of the Treasury Amounts above are rounded for display.
+Source: OCFO - Office of the Treasury

+Amounts above are rounded for display.

-General Fund Debt Service and Legacy Pension The graph below combines the General Fund shares of LTGO debt service and legacy pension contributions based on current debt service and the RPF funding plan ramp up.
+General Fund Debt Service and Legacy Pension

+The graph below combines the General Fund shares of LTGO debt service and legacy pension contributions based on current debt service and the RPF funding plan ramp up.
 After peaking in FY36, these long-term debt obligations will be a declining burden on the General Fund budget.

-GF LTGO Debt Service is General Fund share only (excludes enterprise fund share of B-Notes).
+^{} GF LTGO Debt Service is General Fund share only (excludes enterprise fund share of B-Notes).
+Debt Service also includes issuance of all IPA authorization.
 Net GF Legacy Pension means the General Fund share, net of Retiree Protection Fund (RPF) use and Foundation for Detroit's Future contributions, both of which are shown on RPF slide.
-Does not include proposed vehicle installment purchase agreements.
-FY 2024-2033 Long-Term Forecast

-OCFO - Office of Budget 11 Long-Term Forecast
+Long-Term Forecast

-Baseline Forecast - General Fund Budget Under the baseline scenario, current services expenditure growth remains in line with revenue growth.
-Assumes February 2024 Revenue Estimating Conference results and FY25-28 Four-Year Financial Plan trends continue, along with any modest fiscal adjustments needed in future budgets in FY29 and beyond to maintain fiscal balance.
+Baseline Forecast - General Fund Budget

+Under the baseline scenario, current services expenditure growth remains in line with revenue growth.
+Assumes February 2025 Revenue Estimating Conference results and FY26-29 Four-Year Financial Plan trends continue, along with any modest fiscal adjustments needed in future budgets in FY30 and beyond to maintain fiscal balance.

-Expenditures presented with legacy pensions net of Retiree Protection Fund use, consistent with prior Long-Term Forecast Reports.
+^{} Expenditures presented with legacy pensions net of Retiree Protection Fund use, consistent with prior Long-Term Forecast Reports.
 The City budget presents it on a gross basis with RPF as a resource.

-Revenue Forecast w/ Upside and Downside Risk Potential upside may buffer further inflationary pressures, but we must also protect against downside risks.
+Revenue Forecast w/ Upside and Downside Risk

+Potential upside may buffer further inflationary pressures, but we must also protect against downside risks.
 Prudent budgeting, implementing new efficiencies, growing the tax base, and building up reserves continue to be key strategies.

-Expenditures presented with legacy pensions net of Retiree Protection Fund use, consistent with prior Long-Term Forecast Reports.
+^{} Expenditures presented with legacy pensions net of Retiree Protection Fund use, consistent with prior Long-Term Forecast Reports.
 The City budget presents it on a gross basis with RPF as a resource.

-Budget Reserve ("Rainy Day Fund") The budget maintains our Rainy Day Fund to protect City services and budget against downside risks.
-Budget Reserve (Rainy Day Fund) (\$ in millions)
+Budget Reserve ("Rainy Day Fund")